hashicorp/design-system/website/docs/getting-started/for-engineers.md

 If you want to use the Flight icons without installing the whole `@hashicorp/design-system-components` package, you have to use the `@hashicorp/flight-icons` to import the SVG sprite, and then you will have to build your own Ember component that renders the icons as an `<svg>` HTML element.

-You can copy the code for the `Hds::Icon` in your codebase, or you can [take inspiration from this PR](https://github.com/hashicorp/design-system-metrics/pull/23) to build your own component.
+You can copy the code for the `Hds::Icon` into your codebase, or you can [take inspiration from this PR](https://github.com/hashicorp/design-system-metrics/pull/23) to build your own component.

 ### React applications